peckb1/advent-of-code/README.md

 * Day 10
   * Keeping track of how many possible paths for each adapter makes finding how many steps it takes to get to an adapter it can touch nice and trivial.
+* Day 16
+  * Just a normal handle the data day.
+And the fact that each index had a unique number of possible fields (1-n) was a nice touch.

 #### 2021